 Course Name: Parenting

 Course Number: 1218

 Duration: 1 or 2 Terms

 Grade: 9-12

 Prerequisites: None

-Note: 90-minute class or $5^{th}$ Period, 44-Minute Class, Offered $1^{st}$ & $2^{nd}$
+Note: 90-minute class or 5th Period, 44-Minute Class, Offered 1st & 2nd

 Terms

-Students will gain insight into the question "Am I parent material?" through a series of activities.
+Students will gain insight into the question "What does parenting look like?" through a series of activities.
 They will follow development of the unborn from conception to birth, then proceed to study the physical, social, mental, and emotional development of the child from age 0-5 years.
 Special topics of student interest will be studied as time allows.
 These may include, but are not limited to, infertility, birth defects, selection of toys/books, and careers related to children.
-Students will conduct a preschool for young children.
 Field trips in the community may be taken if time allows.
 Critical thinking skills will be integrated into the study.